-Connecting the LCD-GPS Board to an Eggfinder LCD RevA Board
+Connecting the LCD-GPS Board to an Eggfinder LCD RevA Board (Manufactured before 2017)

 Clip the other 3-pin connector off the cable.
-You're not going to need it... you're going to be soldering the wires directly to the board.
+You're not going to need it... you're going to be soldering the wires directly to the board on the LCD receiver.

-Carefully separate the three wires, up to about 1" from the hot melt glue joint that you did earlier.
+Carefully separate the three wires, about 3" from the end.

-Write down the color of the 3V3 wire that you soldered to the GPS-LCD board earlier...
+Write down the color of the 3V3 wire from the GPS-LCD "3V3" header.